 With that in mind let's explore some ways to build retention into your customer experience.

 Reduce buyers remorse to build your member retention

 Buyers remorse; it's a real thing and it can really harm your business.
 We've all done it.
 We've bought something or signed up to something and then almost immediately regretted it and then returned an item or cancelled a membership.
-A large amount of gym and fitness club memberships are cancelled because of it.
+A large amount of gym and fitness club memberships are cancelled because of buyers remorse.

 Send a personalised message after sign up